Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

 All offences that you receive court convictions for are recorded in your criminal history.
-The police check is a projection of the Disclosable Court Outcomes (DCO) in your criminal history.
+The Nationally Coordinated Criminal History Check is a projection of the Disclosable Court Outcomes (DCO) in your criminal history.

 When the Court convicts a juvenile for an offence, it goes into a special kind of record; the Youth records.
 The details in a youth record remain there until some legal programs or schemes erase such records.